Custom Home Building – How Much Does It Cost?

 We’ve encountered cases where clients have built a house within their budget, but didn’t take into account outfitting the house.
 If you’re building your dream home, you want to make sure that you save money for all the “little” things that make a house a home, such as furniture, landscaping, blinds, appliances, and artwork.

 We hope that this has helped you understand what goes into the cost of building a custom home.
-What questions do you have about custom home building?
+Have questions for our Vancouver Island home builders?
 Let us know!